BAZAN Group: History

 The company's iconic and historic cooling towers were removed from service in 2008.
-One of the towers was converted into a visitor's center, which is open to the public for free, and include multi-sensory tours.
+One of the towers was converted into a visitor center, which is open to the public for free, and include multi-sensory tours.
 On June 12, 2020, the eastern cooling tower unexpectedly collapsed.

 In 2009 the Bazan Group and Olefins companies merged and in 2010 Haifa Basic Oils was fully purchased by Bazan.
 In 2012 Bazan commissioned UOP's Unicracking strategies in its plants for production of liquid petroleum gas, naphtha, and kerosene.

-The facility was struck by two Iranian missile on 16 June 2025, during the Iran-Israel War.
+The facility was struck by two Iranian missiles on 16 June 2025, during the Twelve-Day War.
 The attack caused a complete shutdown of the facility and resulted in the death of three employees.
 Bazan Company also reported heavy damage to the refinery's facilities and announced its temporary closure in a statement.
 The statement stated that the fire had not been extinguished until the day after the attack.
+The facility was struck by an Iranian missile on 30 March 2026, during the Iran War, causing a smaller fire with no injuries.

 More than 70% of ORL's products are distributed locally (for private and public purposes) and the rest is exported.
 The company is a direct employer of 1,500 workers and an additional 2,000 contractors; the majority of employees are residents of Haifa and the northern region of Israel.